The Vegetarian – Han Kang (Korean) translated by Deborah Smith

 Satantango – László Krasznahorkai (Hungarian) translated by George Szirtes

 The story, famous in Hungary when it was published in the late 80s, focuses on a small rain-soaked town and the arrival of a mysterious man whom everyone thinks is Satan.
-This disorientating tale, told over the course of a few days,
+This disorientating tale is told over the course of a few days and is a guaranteed page turner.

 Death and the Penguin – Andrey Kurkov (Russian) translated by George Bird